Melwood: Redevelopment

 In 1998, youth and development teams had been moved to a new 56-acre integrated training facility at The Academy in Kirkby.

 Due to size constraints of the site and obvious secrecy issues associated with Melwood, in 2017 LFC revealed a plan of a proposed redevelopment of the Kirkby centre at a cost of £50 million, allowing the first team to move training to the expanded facility.
 The approved plan incorporated the first team and the academy at Kirkby, allowing the redevelopment of Melwood into housing.
 The Kirkby plan was expected to be completed before the 2019–20 season, allowing subsequent redevelopment of Melwood from summer 2020 onwards into 160 homes, mixed between detached and semi-detached properties, with an enclosed community amenity space.
+However the housing never materialised, as Liverpool FC backtracked and re-purchased the Melwood site.

+In November 2023, Liverpool submitted fresh plans to Liverpool City Council for the reinstallation of floodlights on three pitches and new signs.
+Other plans include work to combine the ground with the existing Robbie Fowler Academy on site and a portable cabin for use as a welfare facility for the academy and LFC Foundation.